RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/filter_pages/HbondsToResidueFilter.md

 -   backbone: Should we count hydrogen bonds involving backbone?
 -   sidechain: Should we count hydrogen bonds involving sidechains?
 -   bb_bb: Should we count backbone-backbone hydrogen bonds?
 -   residue: The residue number whose hydrogen bonding we're examining.
-This can be a Rosetta number (e.g. "32"), a PDB number (e.g. "12B"), or a number based on references poses (e.g. "refpose(snapshot1,35)").
+This can be a Rosetta number (e.g. "32"), a PDB number (e.g. "12B"), or a number based on reference poses (e.g. "refpose(snapshot1,35)").
 See the note on [[this page|RosettaScripts-Conventions]] about the RosettaScripts conventions for residue indices.
 -   from_other_chains: Should we count hydrogen bonds between the specified residue and residues in other chains?
 Default true.
 -   from_same_chain: Should we count hydrogen bonds between the specified residue and residues in the same chain?
 Default true.